 - Managing confidential letters of recommendation.
 You can request confidential letters through your Interfolio account.
 This gives your writers the ability to electronically upload or mail their letters directly to Interfolio.
 Writers only have to upload one letter that can be sent to multiple destinations.
 Although you will not have direct access to the letters, you have complete control over when and where they are sent.

 - Using easy application processes.
 As an Interfolio user, you have complete control over your applications!
 Once a file is in your account, you can send it electronically or via hard copy.

 - Have a service that is safe, secure and reliable.
 The privacy and security of your information is Interfolio’s highest priority.
 Robust technological safeguards, including multiple levels of encryption, keep your stored documents protected, secure, and private.
 A rigorous quality control process ensures the accuracy of all documents, and mailings, and digital backups are stored at a secure, off-site location to further protect your important documents.

 To create your Interfolio Account, please visit Interfolio.com.

 Be prepared to provide employers with a list of references before you submit your application.
 To accomplish this task:

 - Request permission to list the name of each person whom you wish to serve as a reference; ask him or her if they are willing to serve as a positive reference for you.
 After receiving confirmation that they are willing to serve as a good reference, then:

-- Create a page that matches the heading on your resume including your name, address and telephone number.
-List the name of each reference person; his or her official title, such as "Office Manager"; the name of the company, street address, city, state, zip code, telephone number, and e-mail address.
+- Create a separate document that matches the heading on your resume, including your name, address and telephone number.
+List the name of each reference person; their official title, such as "Office Manager"; the name of the company, street address, city, state, zip code, telephone number, and email address.